cartoon-raccoon/ropemporium/ret2win/README.md

 ...oh.
 Well, our life just got a whole lot easier.

 Great.
-Now that we know _where_ to jump to, let's figure out _how_ to get there.
+Now that we know where to jump to, let's figure out how to get there.

-So, as mentioned earler, at the call to `read()`, the stack looks like this:
+So, at the call to `read()`, the stack looks like this:

 ```text
 ------------------------